tidyverse/reprex/README.md

   - Get html with `reprex(..., venue = "html")`.
 Useful for sites that don't support markdown.

-  - Set the target venue to Stack Overflow with `reprex(..., venue = "so")`.
-Note this is basically the same as the default `venue = "gh"` and only alters the formatting of session info requested via `si = TRUE`.

   - Prepare rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
 This feature is still experimental; see the [associated article](https://reprex.tidyverse.org/articles/articles/rtf.html) for more.